hellotext/hellotext.js/README.md

     {
       type: 'parameter_not_unique',
       parameter: 'name',
-      description: 'The value must be unique and it is already present in another object of the same type.'
+      description:
-    },
+        'The value must be unique and it is already present in another object of the same type.', },
   ]
 }